-Volunteering at the Parker County Committee on Aging, US Our Weatherford Yard Team volunteered at the Halloween party event of the Parker County Committee on Aging. -lt/was/their/Halloween/party/and/most/of/them/dressed/up-{They/were/so/appreciative/of/us/being/there/We/served/coffee/donuts/bunch Angela Garrison, Administrative Assistant, Equipment & Fleet, Americas
+Volunteering at the Parker County Committee on Aging, US Our Weatherford Yard Team volunteered at the Halloween party event of the Parker County Committee on Aging.
+"It was their Halloween party and most of them dressed up!
+They were so appreciative of us being there.
+We served coffee, donuts, punch, and lunch.
+We called Bingo and were the judges of the costume contest.
+It was a difficult decision!
+We had a blast and cannot wait to go back!"
+Angela Garrison, Administrative Assistant, Equipment & Fleet, Americas

-Supporting a high school's new renewable energy department, Türkiye( Our Istanbul team installed a demonstration measurement mast including wind and solar measurement equipment to be used in training at Sevgi-Reha Aysay Vocational High School, where the Department of Renewable Energy was established.
-They also met with students in a session where they explained what RES are doing and discussed career opportunities. -We\understand\u00e4he\u00e4mportance\u00e4 of\u00e4ducating\u00e4oung\u00f4eople\u00e4and\u00e4 supporting\u00e4heir\u00e4mprovement\u00e4 through\u00e4our\u00e4volunteering\u00e4\u00e4 Dilşat Uz, HR Specialist, Türkiye BUSINESS Our people in action
+Supporting a high school's new renewable energy department, Türkiye Our Istanbul team installed a demonstration measurement mast including wind and solar measurement equipment to be used in training at Sevgi-Reha Aysay Vocational High School, where the Department of Renewable Energy was established.
+They also met with students in a session where they explained what RES are doing and discussed career opportunities.
+"We understand the importance of educating young people and supporting their improvement through our volunteering."
+Dilşat Uz, HR Specialist, Türkiye BUSINESS Our people in action

-ACON Volunteer, (Australia) Oğuzhan Culha used his volunteering hours to volunteer at the ACON's stand during a festival.
-His duty was to sell toys at the stand to raise money to support the organisations' work in community health and inclusion for people of diverse backgrounds, sexualities, genders, and minorities. -We are adarge international deam coming from different cultures and backgrounds and deally like the fact that RES global volunteering policy gives us 2 days to contribute to a good cause and allows us the fixibility in choosing what we believe in 1/4 Oğuzhan Culha, Senior Technical Analyst, Australia
+ACON Volunteer, Australia Oğuzhan Culha used his volunteering hours to volunteer at the ACON's stand during a festival.
+His duty was to sell toys at the stand to raise money to support the organisations' work in community health and inclusion for people of diverse backgrounds, sexualities, genders, and minorities.
+"We are a large international team coming from different cultures and backgrounds, and I really like the fact that RES' global volunteering policy gives us 4 days to contribute to a good cause and allows us the flexibility in choosing what we believe in."
+Oğuzhan Culha, Senior Technical Analyst, Australia

 Wave Project Volunteering, UK Earlier this year, Jonathan Payne took advantage of the days provided to him under the RES volunteering policy to complete a Beach Lifeguard Qualification.
 The Wave Project supports children and young people who experience a range of physical and mental health issues, social deprivation or social isolation.
 Young people attending their courses are supported through surfing to build confidence and self-esteem, develop resilience, and make friends.
-Having a core group of volunteers with rescue, water safety, first aid and CPR skills helps them build confidence in the project and conduct the sessions safely. -It\daggely\(\phi\) otivating\(\phi\) owork\(\dagger\) owork\(\dagger\) ompany\(\tau\) that\(\phi\) nourages\(\dagger\) and\(\dagger\) undertake\(\dagger\) undertake\(\dagger\) Jonathan Payne, IT Director, Group & EMEA
+Having a core group of volunteers with rescue, water safety, first aid and CPR skills helps them build confidence in the project and conduct the sessions safely.
+"It is hugely motivating to work for a company that encourages and supports its employees who undertake fundraising activities and volunteer time.
+I want to say a big Mahalo (thanks) to RES from all at the Wave Project."
+Jonathan Payne, IT Director, Group & EMEA

-Gaelic Athletic Association (GAA) Competition Volunteer, UK

-Richard Donoghue volunteered with the GAA in Greenford, London to help in the running of the All Britain Championships, which took place for young players from GAA clubs and schools across Britain and Ulster aged from under-8 to under-18.

--I (would dike to thank RES for (\)
+Gaelic Athletic Association (GAA) Competition Volunteer, UK Richard Donoghue volunteered with the GAA in Greenford, London to help in the running of the All Britain Championships, which took place for young players from GAA clubs and schools across Britain and Ulster aged from under-8 to under-18.
+"I would like to thank RES for affording me the opportunity, my role was primarily to referee GAA football games, a role I do at home in Ireland weekly."

-affording (me the opportunity \)

-my to le (was oprimarily to the feree \)

-GAA football games \(\)

-at home \(\)

-in dreland (weekly \)

-4

 Richard Donoghue, HSQE Advisor, UK&I

-BUSINESS